^

 Chemical burn of the esophagus - Causes and pathogenesis

-Symptoms and clinical course of chemical burns of the esophagus are closely related to the dynamics of pathoanatomical changes in the affected parts of the esophagus and the time that has passed since the ingestion of a caustic liquid.
-In the debut stage corresponding to the acute pathoanatomical stage, the symptoms of acute esophagitis are observed.
-In the latent, or the stage of the "light" gap, symptoms of subacute esophagitis are observed.
-In the chronic phase, the symptoms of chronic esophagitis predominate.
+The symptoms and clinical course of chemical burns of the esophagus are closely related to the dynamics of pathological changes in the affected sections of the esophagus and the time that has passed since the caustic liquid entered it.
+In the debut stage, corresponding to the acute pathological stage, symptoms of acute esophagitis are observed.
+In the latent, or "light" stage, symptoms of subacute esophagitis are observed.
+In the chronic stage, symptoms of chronic esophagitis dominate.

-Chemical burn of the esophagus - Symptoms
+Chemical Burn of the Esophagus - Symptoms

-Chemical burn of the esophagus - Diagnosis
+Chemical burn of the esophagus - Diagnostics

-Chemical burn of the esophagus - Treatment
+Chemical Burn of the Esophagus - Treatment

 You are reporting a typo in the following text: